namgivu/alembic-start/README.md

   ```

   NOTE:
-  - `alembic revision -m 'some message'` will add new revision to previous revision's location
+  - creating new revision by `alembic revision -m 'some message'` will reuse folder of previous revision
-  - to change folder, use --version-path ie. `alembic revision -m 'some message' --version-path 'folder path listed in version_locations'`
+    to choose new folder, use **--version-path**
+    ie. `alembic revision -m 'some message' --version-path 'folder path listed in version_locations'`
+  - to **move current revision files** to a folder `YYmm`,
+    do moving them normally and add the new folder to `version_locations` in alembic.ini

   NOTE: When using **version_locations**, value defined by **script_location** will be ignored ref. https://bitbucket.org/zzzeek/alembic/issues/124#comment-44658866